CloudRaker/apostrophe-boilerplate/README.md

 You most likely will not need to run this script directly, as it is used by the `npm run dev` script.
 Contact a CloudRaker dev admin if you need more information.

+<a name="apostropheModules"></a>
+### Extending and Creating Apostrophe Modules

+With Apostrophe, you extend their modules and create new ones, all in the `lib/modules` directory.

+#### Naming Conventions

+When creating new modules, the convention is to prefix their an abbreviation of the project name.
+For example:

+- `cr-` for CloudRaker (e.g. `cr-careers-pages`, `cr-social-links-widgets`)

 <a name="apostropheConfig"></a>
 ### Apostrophe Config